< /> < />

 Odds are that if you're looking for healthy diet tips, you've probably seen chia seeds pop up time and time again.

-This nutrient-rich seed feels like a staple of recipe blogs, lifestyle magazines, and wellness influencer reels and TikToks, and that's for good reason!
+This nutrient-rich seed feels like a staple of recipe blogs, lifestyle magazines, wellness influencer reels and TikToks, and that's for good reason!

 While these health benefits are well documented, their relationship to weight loss has been a relatively new conversation, and the concept of chia seeds in water for weight loss specifically is even newer.